Creating A To Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display items only to users who have been specifically assigned those items.
-Leaving this option disabled (‘No’) will display to-do items to all users.
+Enabling this option lets you display tasks only to users who have been assigned those items.
+Leave this option disabled to display to-do items to all users.

 User Roles to Show

-Check the boxes in this area Contributor to display the type of users that can be assigned todo items.
-Leave the checkbox unticked for any roles that you do not want to assign to-do items.
+Check the boxes in this area Subscriber) to display the type of users that can be assigned items.
+If you do not want to assign to-do items to a role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User